feradauto/feradauto.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Senior Machine Learning Engineer at Kavak.com.
+Machine Learning Engineer at Meta.
+Working on post-training evals at Meta Superintelligence Lab.
 I have completed my master's degree in Data Science at ETH Zurich.
 I obtained my Bachelor's degree in Telematics Engineering from Instituto Politecnico Nacional (IPN), Mexico.

 I am interested in building safe and trustworthy AI systems with a special interest in natural language processing applications.

-I also worked as a Data Scientist at OPI Analytics in Mexico City.
+I also worked as a Machine Learning Engineer at Kavak in Mexico City.

 Publications
 ======